wgcflogo

 GGBP was launched in September 2001 and despite problems created by the Foot and Mouth Disease outbreak in UK is progressed well with 85% of Mainland Guernsey herds and all Island herds using allocations of GGBP semen.

-Over 40 bulls have entered the programme including both UK, Island, US and Canadian young sires.
-A further 8 young bulls/calves are under consideration.
-Some 80 cows have been identified as possible bull mothers and will be contract or plan mated.
+Over 60 bulls have entered the programme including both UK, Island, US and Canadian young sires.
+Some 70 cows have been identified as possible bull mothers and will be contract or plan mated.
 Young sires are released in groups of 2 or 3 bulls as soon as semen is available.

 The use of GMI as a selection tool is expected to: